Bases: BaseService

 A method that gets template variables for Docker image building.

-:return: A dictionary of build-time template variables.
+:return: Dictionary of template variables.

 """